How Much to Charge for Lawn Mowing in North Carolina?2026 Statewide Rates & Calculator

 Updated

-Lawn Mowing pricing data for North Carolina is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Lawn Mowing pricing data for North Carolina is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: